sdc-china/IDA-doc/_posts/2018-01-15-test-project-management.md

      **Notes:**

      The Project App and Toolkit must fill at least one and only one.
-     We only support development enviornment migration from eclipse version.
+     You need to upload eclipse test project workspace zip file when you check the "Migrate an old project".
+     **Known Limitions:**
+     Only supports test project migration in development environment.

   3. Click **Create** button, you will enter into project dashboard page.